OpenRL-Lab/openrl-docs/source_files/quick_start/train_nlp_en.rst

 .. tip::

-    Users can find the sample code for this section in `chat.py <https://github.com/OpenRL-Lab/openrl/blob/main/examples/nlp/chat.py>`_
+    Users can find the sample code for this section in `chat.py <https://github.com/OpenRL-Lab/openrl/blob/main/examples/nlp/chat.py>`_ .
+    In addition, we also provide an example of chatting with the `ChatGLM-6B <https://github.com/THUDM/ChatGLM-6B>`_ model in `chat_6b.py <https://github.com/OpenRL-Lab/openrl/blob/main/examples/nlp/chat_6b.py>`_.

 .. image::
     images/chat.gif